 The large public university that we study offers employees a complicated set of retirement plan and health insurance options.
 In this section, we first discuss how we define puzzling choices in each domain.
-We then discuss our administrative data on employee demographic characteristics and salary, health care spending, health insurance choices, and retirement plan contributions.
+We then discuss our administrative data on employee demographic characteristics and salary, health care spending, health insurance choices, and retirement plan contributions.8 As we describe below, our setting is fairly typical in terms of employee demographics and the benefit options to other large employers.

-&lt;sup>6Other studies examine within-person correlations of different preferences, cognitive abilities, and demographics (Falk et al. 2018, Dean and Ortoleva 2019, Chapman et al. 2023), but focus less on factors related to decision quality.
+6Other studies examine within-person correlations of different preferences, cognitive abilities, and demographics (Falk et al. 2018, Dean and Ortoleva 2019, Chapman et al. 2023), but focus less on factors related to decision quality.

-&lt;sup>7The debate about whether Americans are saving enough for retirement has been taken up by, among others, Scholz, Seshadri and Khitatrakun (2006), Skinner (2007), Munnell, Rutledge and Webb (2014).
+7The debate about whether Americans are saving enough for retirement has been taken up by, among others, Scholz, Seshadri and Khitatrakun (2006), Skinner (2007), Munnell, Rutledge and Webb (2014).